octolaba/indexit/CLAUDE.md

   - Inside a paragraph, do not put a blank line before an inline bullet list — the list belongs to the paragraph.
 Only separate a list from the preceding **heading** with a blank line.
+  - Run `.github/scripts/format-md.py <file>...` to normalize a file against the three rules above.
+The script is idempotent; pass `--check` to preview the diff without rewriting.
+Use it on any file you touched before committing — re-aligning a table after a cell edit by hand is tedious and easy to get wrong.
 - **Never edit `AGENTS.md`.** This file is the cross-agent operating manual (read by Codex, Cursor, etc.) and must stay agent-neutral. `CLAUDE.md` may contain Claude-specific affordances (e.g. `AskUserQuestion`,